 Our Certification Experience

-Dr. Judith Hale, Institute CEO, has been a leader in the field of credentialing for over 30 years.
+Dr. Judith Hale, Institute Senior Consultant, has been a leader in the field of credentialing for over 30 years.
 Her expertise includes deep knowledge of the development of evidence-based credentials such as the Certified Performance Technologist (CPT) designation, awarded by the International Society for Performance Improvement, and the Institute-awarded Certified School Improvement Specialist™ designation.

 Judith led the development of the Certified School Improvement Specialist™ credential, and continues to develop certifications and accreditations across a wide range of sectors seeking Workforce Development Consulting Services from The Institute.

 Evidence-based certifications recognize the demonstrated abilities and accomplishments of individuals in an area of professional practice relative to performance standards.
 The Institute awards credentials for completion of certain development programs; however, our evidence-based credentials are awarded only after the demonstration of proficiency in practice against specific performance objectives.